vsundar95/BeginnerRust/README.md

 Functions can also return a result.
 Depending on the type of the result we use the `->` to return the type of the result.

+### Lesson 14 Code Blocks
+Crate name : l14-code-blocks

+A code block is a piece of code that is found inside two { }.
+It is oscilated but does have access to data variables defined outside { }.
+However, the outside { } does not have access to the variables inside the code block { }.
+The variables in { } exist only inside { }.

+### Lesson 15 Shadowing
+Crate name : l15-shadowing

+Shadowing is the concept of resuing a variable name rather than creating two unique variables.
+We use code blocks to shadow a variable.
+A simple example is:
+`let x = 5; let x = x + 1; let x = x * 2;`

+We can see that the value of x changes due to the second statement from 6 to 12 because the first statement is being "shadowed" by the second statement.

+We can even use mutable types to show shadowing simply by using the `mut` prefix.